-The Boards across the Company and Ventus 2 VCT plc hold 1.57 million shares.
+The Boards across the Company and Ventus VCT hold 1.57 million shares.
 Only two of the directors proposed by the requisitioned resolutions hold shares in the companies, and their collective shareholdings are stated to be 0.5 million shares.

-Your Board, with its shareholder representation, is well positioned to ensure a focus on shareholder value.
+Your Board is well positioned to ensure a focus on shareholder value.
 None of the Board members have a vested interest in the future management arrangements of the Company and your Board will continue to act independently to maximise shareholder value.